henrhie/expo/docs/pages/development-builds/getting-started.md

 and scanning the resulting QR code with your system camera or QR code reader (if you want to develop against a physical device)

-or pressing the "a" or "i" keys (to open the app in your Android or iPhone emulator respectively).
+or pressing the "a" or "i" keys (to open the app in your Android or iPhone emulator or simulator respectively).

-Now make some changes to your app code and see them reflected on your device!
+Now make some changes to your project code and see them reflected on your device!

 ### The launcher screen